 She upheld these values when her children were growing up in the 1960s, when long hair became a symbol of rebellion, authority was frequently challenged, and the Rolling Stones blared from her sons' bedroom stereos.

-"I wouldn't cross the street to see Mick Jagger!" she would A devoted animal lover, Audrey lavished affection on her "sixth child," the family's sable collie named Blaze.
+"I wouldn't cross the street to see Mick Jagger!" she would

+"I wouldn't cross the sheet to see which sage."

+A devoted animal lover, Audrey lavished affection on her "sixth child," the family's sable collie named Blaze.
 And she was a "second mother" to her daughter-in-law, Michelle Haekyung Choo, the wife of her eldest son William.
 Perhaps Audrey intuitively bonded with another soul who had also endured a painful childhood.

-Audrey and Bill power missed a little league game, tennis e game, tenno children were cothing that is They Audrey and Bill never missed a little league game, match or high school play if one of their children involved.
-Together, they gave their children something all too often taken for granted: a carefree childhood. fought fiercely to provide their children with a sen security, regardless of the pressures of marriage sense mortgage.
+Audrey and Bill never missed a little league game, tennis match or high school play if one of their children were involved.
+Together, they gave their children something that is all too often taken for granted: a carefree childhood.
+They fought fiercely to provide their children with a sense of security, regardless of the pressures of marriage and mortgage.

+security, regardless of the pressures of marriage and mortgage.

 Audrey protected her children any way she had to.
 Her son Tom recalls an incident from early childhood.
 He and his brother Bill were playing in their yard when the found themselves under attack by a rampaging French Poodle who had bitten a neighbor girl.
 Audrey held them close and faced down the animal.

+"We knew Mom would have knocked that dog into next week if it came near us."
+Top said "Total Language and said the said that the said t alone

-"We knew Mom would have knocked that dog into next week if it came near us," Tom said.
-"The dog wisely let us Audrey was prepared to protect her children from God Himself.
+"We knew Mom would have knocked week if it came near us," Tom said.
+"The alone" into next elv let us ed that dog into The dog wisely

+Audrey was prepared to protect her children from God Himself.
 When meat on Friday was still forbidden under Catholic law, she unthinkingly served her kids chipped ham for lunch.
-Upon realizing her mistake, she packed Bill, Tom and Richard into the car and drove them to confession at St. Edward Church.
-"Tell the priest, 'It's not my fault.
-My mother made me eat meat," she told them.
+Upon realizing her mistake, she packed Bill, Tom and Richard into the car and drove them to confession at St.

+Edward Church.
+'It's not my fault.
+My mother made me eat Tell the priest, 'It's not my fault.
+My mother ma at,'" she told them. 'et, Audrey was no friend to her children - she

+"Tell the priest, 'It's not my raus..., meat,"" she told them.
 Yet, Audrey was no friend to her children - she was their mother.
-She stressed politeness, faith and especially the folly of living beyond one's means. ans. rooted in fear - sh Audrey's frugality was forever by the bleak widowed mother endu was she was marked Audrey's frugality was rooted in fear - she was marked forever by the bleak Dickensian life that she and her widowed mother endured.
+She stressed politeness, faith and especially the folly of living beyond one's means.
+Audrey's frugality was rooted in fear - she was marked forever by the bleak Dickensian life that she and her widowed mother endured.
 When she was engaged to Bill and invited to dine at his mother's house, the maid asked her how she would like her roast beef cooked.
 Audrey did not know what to say.
 She had never eaten roast beef.
 Audrey Edna Foizey was born May 23, 1927, in the Pittsburgh neighborhood of Manchester.
 She was the only child of Margaretta Kelly, a second-generation immigrant born of Irish parents, and Harry Foizey, a musically inclined laborer whose own parents hailed from the English Channel island of Jersey.
+Harry and Margaretta wanted their daughter's initials to be the same as the American island of Jersey.
 Harry and Margaretta wanted their daughter's initials to be the same as the American Expedition Forces.
-Expedition Forces.
-Following her marriage, Audrey took her mother under her of and cared for her until her death in 1964.
-Margaretta's iden name was given to her granddaughter, Mara Kelly maiden Maiden name was given.
+Following her marriage, Audrey took her mother under her roof and cared for her until her death in 1964.
+Margaretta's maiden name was given to her granddaughter, Mara

 Andrews.
+Audrey Andrews.